Family relationships in the pre-teen and teenage years

 - Concentrate hard on what your child is saying.

-Negotiating and conflict management
+Negotiating and conflict management with pre-teens and teenagers

 Your child needs to learn about making decisions as part of the journey towards becoming an independent, responsible young adult.
 Negotiating can help your child learn to think through what they want and need, and communicate this in a reasonable way.